-Walther GSP (also referred to as GSP-C) is a series of pistols developed by Walther for various types of pistol competition.
-The International Shooting Union (UIT) standard pistol contest has .32 as the minimum caliber, and since it is obviously advantageous to use the lowest caliber so as to have the least recoil and disturbance of aim, the .32 Smith & Wesson long cartridge became popular in Europe as a competition round.
+Walther GSP (also referred to as GSP-C) is a series of pistols developed by Walther for various pistol competition types.
+The International Shooting Union (UIT) standard pistol contest has .32 as the minimum caliber.
+Since it is obviously advantageous to use the lowest caliber to have the least recoil and disturbance of aim, the .32 Smith & Wesson long cartridge became popular in Europe as a competition round.

 Walther had developed their GSP pistol for .22 Long Rifle rimfire, and seeing the rise of interest in .32 S&W, they modified the design to centrefire and produced the Walther GSP-C.

-A trigger assembly is an interchangeable unit; there are adjustments for slack, trigger position, travel, and weight of pull within certain limits; if these limits do not suit the firer he can change the unit for one with a different range of pull tensions and begin adjusting again.
-The trigger unit can also be replaced by a special training unit which has a ratchet device and gives five ‘dry shots’ for every winding.
+A trigger assembly is an interchangeable unit; there are adjustments for slack, trigger position, travel, and weight of pull within certain limits; if these limits do not suit the fire, he can change the unit for one with a different range of pull tensions and begin adjusting again.
+A special training unit can also replace the trigger unit with a ratchet device and five ‘dry shots’ for every winding.

 Accuracy is what one would expect from a pistol of this type and quality; groups fractionally over one inch at 25 yards when fired from a rest.
 Certainly, the pistol will be capable of as much accuracy as the firer will be able to put into it.